 This isn’t going to work for every leaf, but large leaves like collard greens can be a great replacement for bread.
 You may want to blanch thick leaves to soften them a bit.
 Here’s a little tutorial on making sandwich wraps with greens.

-Hide Greens in Everything
+Add Greens to Everything

 Slice those greens thin and tuck them into sandwiches and omelettes, or throw them on pizza in the last few minutes of baking.
 Also you can add greens to just about any soup, stew, pasta sauce, stir-fry or curry (even if the recipe doesn’t call for them!)
 The longer you cook the greens, the more they will disappear if you are trying to pull a fast one on your diners.